buanzo/postfix-policyd-python-subject-ratelimit/README.md

 - `similarity_threshold`: Threshold for string similarity (0 to 1).
 - `similarity_count`: Number of similar subjects required to trigger rejection.
 - `comparison_method`: Method for comparing subjects (similarity or exact).
+- `scrub_subjects`: If true, spaces and digits will removed prior to similarity checks.
+Does not apply to 'exact' comparison_method.

 ### Trigger Settings
 - `trigger_for_same_recipient`: Only trigger for emails sent to the same recipient.